matthew-robertson/Useful_things/I Learned Something Today/Philosophy.md

 1. 'We had a very high resolution photo of the aviation pioneer Amelia Earhart, and a short grainy video clip of her getting into a plane and smiling and waving.
 My question was: Which one of these two media conveys more information about Amelia?...Both files are the same size in bytes.
 So which one has more "information"?
 Which one is more "authentic"?'

+# Religion
+1. The Catholic church distinguishes between "direct abortion" and ["indirect abortion"](https://en.wikipedia.org/wiki/Indirect_abortion), the latter of which isn't considered sinful.
+Indirect abortion is a little hazy, but is for medical procedure that result in an abortion as a "secondary effect".